• Delve into layers of history at Bethlehem, Caesarea, and the archaeologically astonishing fortress of Masada – built by Herod the Great

 specialist in archaeology and ancient history

 Depart Heathrow 1420 on El Al airlines, arriving Tel Aviv 2105.
-Transfer to Mount Zion Hotel, Jerusalem, for four nights.
+Transfer to Dan Panorama Hotel, Jerusalem, for four nights.

 Morning talk: Jerusalem.
 Visits in the Old City: Mount of Olives, Dominus Flevit Church (built by Franciscans in 1954), Church of All Nations, Garden of Gethsemane and Lion’s Gate.
 Afternoon: walking tour of Via Dolorosa including St Anne’s Church (beautiful 12th century Crusader church) and Church of the Holy Sepulchre.
 Evening talk followed by ‘Shabbat of a Lifetime’ dinner.